ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-03-15-PMA-celebrating-one-year-of-progress.md

 agency:

-description: One year ago, the President’s Management Agenda (PMA) was released as a long-term vision for modernizing the Federal government.
+description: One year ago, the President’s Management Agenda was released as a long-term vision for modernizing the Federal government.

-excerpt: One year ago, the President’s Management Agenda (PMA) was released as a long-term vision for modernizing the Federal government.
+excerpt: One year ago, the President’s Management Agenda was released as a long-term vision for modernizing the Federal government.

 image: /img/blog/PMA-1-year-logo.png